xspanger3770/GlobalQuake/README.md

 GlobalQuake is an experimental Java application that can be used to monitor earthquakes world-wide in near real time

-Enables selection of seismic stations from publicly available seismic networks - `fdsnws services`. \
+Enables selection of seismic stations from publicly available seismic networks - `fdsnws services` and the real time data is supplied from `seedlink servers`.\
-Real time data is supplied from `seedlink` servers. \
+You can find the list of these providers here: [EarthquakeDataCenters](https://github.com/YacineBoussoufa/EarthquakeDataCenters)\
 The program then uses the data to detect earthquakes and visualize them on 3D global interactive map \
 It can also quickly estimate the earthquake magnitude using some empirical methods, but this only works for small and medium quakes up to magnitude 5-6